dchandak99/CNN-Numpy/README.md

 Already trained models can be found [here](models).

-Architecture, hyperparamters and results for different datasets is described in [answers.pdf](answers.pdf).
+Architecture, hyperparamters and results for different datasets are described in [answers.pdf](answers.pdf).

 ## Results